Grokzen/docker-redis-cluster/README.md

 It also contains 2 standalone instances that is not part of the cluster.
 They are running on port 7006 & 7007

-The image will build the tag `3.0.6` from the redis git repo.

-This image requires `Docker` above version 1.0
+This image requires at least `Docker` version 1.10 but the latest version is recommended.